Extension of vector-valued functions and sequence space representation: Extension of locally bounded functions

 \section{Extension of locally bounded functions}

-In order to obtain an affirmative answer to \prettyref{que:surj_restr_set_unique} for general separating subspaces of $E'$ we have to restrict to a certain class of sets of uniqueness.
+In order to obtain an affirmative answer to \prettyref{que:surj_restr_set_unique} for general separating subspaces of $E'$ we have to restrict to the spaces $\FV$ from \prettyref{def:standard_space} and a certain class of sets of uniqueness.

-\begin{defn}[{fix the topology}] Let $\FV$ be a $\dom$-space. $U\subset\bigcup_{m\in\M}\{m\}\times\omega_{m}$ fixes the topology in $\FV$ if for every $j\in J$ and $l\in L $ there are $i\in J$, $k\in L$ and $C>0$ such that
+\begin{defn}[{fix the topology}] Let $\FV$ be a $\dom$-space. $U\subset\bigcup_{m\in M}\{m\}\times\omega_{m}$ \emph{fixes the topology} in $\FV$ if for every $j\in J$ and $m\in M $ there are $i\in J$, $k\in M$ and $C>0$ such that

 \end{defn}